PeggyJV/sommelier-auction-rs/README.md

 The `sommelier-auction-order-engine` crate is a *very* simple order engine.
 It *does not* check that the uSOMM it will bid has a USD value that results in a favorable transaction.
 It only check that the uSOMM-denominated cost meets the user's specified parameters.

+#Contributing

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as below, without any additional terms or conditions.

+# License

+© 2024 Peggy J.V.

+This project is licensed under either of

+Apache License, Version 2.0 (LICENSE-APACHE)
+MIT license (LICENSE-MIT)
+at your option.

+The SPDX license identifier for this project is MIT OR Apache-2.0.